-Elspeth Thomas, who is chairing the circle, said: “We are delighted to be teaming up with Peter Beales Roses to continue Papworth Trust’s fine floral traditions.
+Elspeth Thomas, who is chairing the circle, said: “We are delighted to have teamed up with Peter Beales Roses to continue Papworth Trust’s fine floral traditions.

 “This is a very important anniversary for the charity and having a rose bearing our name is a wonderful and unique way to commemorate our 100 years of supporting disabled people.

 “We would like to thank Susan and Graham Tobbell who have generously sponsored the rose.

 “We hope it will be enjoyed by garden lovers and charity supporters alike with money raised from this special partnership helping our work with disabled people and their families across the East of England.”